nedward-infoblox/swap-dhcp-members/README.md

 # mylan-change-members
-Script to create an Infoblox CSV Import file to move all networks and ranges belonging to one Member to another Member+FOA
+Script to create an Infoblox CSV Import file to move all networks and ranges belonging to one Member to other Member(s) or Failover Association

 1. Download the CSV of all Networks - networks.csv
 2. Download the CSV of all Ranges - ranges.csv
 3. Download the CSV of all FoA - foa.csv
 4. Add a column titled 'EA-parent_network' to the ranges.csv file

-Steps:
+## Steps:
 1. Run range_update_parent.py to update the Ranges with their corresponding Network addresses
-2. Run csv_modder.py.
-Syntax:
+2. Run csv_creator.py

-Usage:
+## Usage:
 ```
 python3 csv_creator.py [-h] [-s SOURCE] [-m MEMBER] [-f FOA] [-o OUTPUT]